decafdev/k2s/README.md

 ### Teardown

 If you want to tear your cluster down, `kind delete` doesn't seem to work very reliably, and we don't currently implement anything nicer.
-So, run:
+So:

+First, change your Kubernetes context to something other than `kind-local`.
+Next, delete the `kind-local` context with `kubectl config delete-context kind-local`.
+Finally, run:

 ```
 docker stop local-control-plane && docker rm local-control-plane